 Schedule a Free Consultation Today

-If you would like to speak with an experienced attorney about your trucking accident case, please contact our offices to arrange a free, no-obligation consultation.
-Attorney Blake W. Rush will be happy to meet with you personally to discuss your claim for financial compensation.
+If you would like to speak with an experienced attorney about your trucking accident case, please contact our offices to arrange a free, no-obligation consultation and our attorneys will be happy to meet with you personally to discuss your claim for financial compensation.
 Get started on the road to recovery – call (908) 713-9800 or contact us online today.